juergenlandauer/LandTalk.AI/README.md

  A QGIS plugin that allows users to analyze map areas using ChatGPT or Google's Gemini multimodal AI.

- This work is based on our research published in MDPI Geomatics 2025: "Visual Foundation Models for Archaeological Remote Sensing: A Zero-Shot Approach" by Juergen Landauer and Sarah Klassen. (preprint available at https://www.preprints.org/manuscript/202508.0379/v1)
+ This work is based on our research published in MDPI Geomatics 2025: "Visual Foundation Models for Archaeological Remote Sensing: A Zero-Shot Approach" by Juergen Landauer and Sarah Klassen (available at https://doi.org/10.3390/geomatics5040052))

 ## Workflow